-^{} Less than 1%
+Less than 1%

-(1) Except as otherwise indicated, the address of each of the persons listed above is c/o Digital Turbine, Inc., 111 Nueces Street, Austin, TX 78701.
+Except as otherwise indicated, the address of each of the persons listed above is c/o Digital Turbine, Inc., 110 San Antonio Street, Suite 160, Austin, TX 78701.

-- (2) Pursuant to Item 403 of Regulation S-K, the number of shares listed for each individual reflects their beneficial ownership except as otherwise noted.
-For purposes of this table, a person or group of persons is deemed to have "beneficial ownership" of any shares that such person or group has the right to acquire within 60 days after July 23, 2019, however, such shares are not deemed outstanding for the purpose of computing the percentage ownership of any other person.
-Except as specifically indicated in the footnotes to this table, the persons named in this table have sole vote and investment power with respect to all shares of common stock shown as beneficially owned by them, subject to community property laws where applicable. - (3) Based solely on Amendment No. 2 to Schedule 13G filed with the SEC on February 8, 2018, by Bruce Grossman.
-Of such shares, Mr. Grossman directly owns 24,600 shares; Dillon Hill Capital, LLC ("DHC"), of which the Mr. Grossman is the sole member, directly owns 1,670,135 shares; Dillon Hill Investment Company, LLC ("DHIC"), the sole member of which is a trust of which Mr. Grossman's spouse is a cotrustee, directly owns 1,861,057 shares; and Debbon Capital, L.P. ("DC"), of which Mr. Grossman is the general partner, directly owns 2,720,635 shares.
-By virtue of such relationships, Mr. Grossman may be deemed to have sole voting and dispositive power over a total of 4,415,370 shares owned directly by Mr. Grossman and indirectly by DHC and DC.
-He may be deemed to have shared voting and dispositive power over 1,861,057 shares held by DHIC.
+(2) Pursuant to Item 403 of Regulation S-K, the number of shares listed for each individual reflects their beneficial ownership except as otherwise noted.
+For purposes of this table, a person or group of persons is deemed to have "beneficial ownership" of any shares that such person or group has the right to acquire within 60 days after July 22, 2021, however, such shares are not deemed outstanding for the purpose of computing the percentage ownership of any other person.
+Except as specifically indicated in the footnotes to this table, the persons named in this table have sole vote and investment power with respect to all shares of common stock shown as beneficially owned by them, subject to community property laws where applicable.